dxw/playbook/playbook.md

 We prefer to assume that everyone wants to improve, and will do so given the time and space to work on it.
 The buddy system is there to provide a set of prompts to ensure that this happens, and an explicit time to talk about it.

 #### It's best to be open
 Trying to improve things in secret is a missed opportunity to get help from others.
 We may each be responsible for our own improvement, but we're also a team: we should help each other.
-Recording the things we're working on with the buddy trello is a unintrusive, quick way to ensure that everyone else knows too.
+Recording the things we're working on with the buddy Trello is an unintrusive, quick way to ensure that everyone else knows too.

 ### Fearless feedback